open/close all folders

 - They went on to parody this trope in the lead-up to the release of Rock Band 3, where they made an announcement that this time, they were absolutely cracking down on any potential source of setlist leaks... while somebody scrolled through the entire list of songs on a screen behind them.

-- When Scribblenauts was released early due to hundreds of Gamestops breaking the street date on its release, the moderation staff at GameFAQs went on a rampage at the site's Scribblenauts board.
+- When Scribblenauts was released early due to hundreds of GameStops breaking the street date on its release, the moderation staff at GameFAQs went on a rampage at the site's Scribblenauts board.
 Any topic with gameplay discussion or anything that even appeared to be gameplay discussion was very harshly moderated, mainly because most of the posts were from people who had downloaded the ROM.
-They were warned for "Illegal Activities", even though a rare few amount of people had actually received perfectly legal copies from stores who had accidentally let it out early.
+They were warned for "Illegal Activities", even though some people had actually received perfectly legal copies from stores who had accidentally let it out early.

 - Although he has no real power to enforce it (other than perhaps through copyright), ZUN has requested that you not post the endings of the Touhou games online.
 However, it is enforced by many fansites, and what happens if you do it is up to whoever has authority on the site.